FatemehTarashi/awesome-tda/README.md

   - The "chunk" algorithm
   - The "spectral sequence" algorithm

+#### RIVET
+[RIVET](https://github.com/rivetTDA/rivet) - for the visualization and analysis of two-parameter persistent homology.
+RIVET is made available under the under the terms of the GNU General Public License.
+The RIVET documentation lives [here](https://rivet.readthedocs.io).

 #### TDA
 [TDA](https://cran.r-project.org/web/packages/TDA/) - tools for the statistical analysis of persistent homology and for density clustering.
 For that, this package provides an R interface for the efficient algorithms of the C++ libraries [GUDHI](http://gudhi.gforge.inria.fr/), [Dionysus](http://www.mrzv.org/software/dionysus/), and [PHAT](https://bitbucket.org/phat-code/phat/).
 This package also implements the methods in Fasy et al. [(2014)](doi:10.1214/14-AOS1252) and Chazal et al. [(2014)](doi:10.1145/2582112.2582128) for analyzing the statistical significance of persistent homology features.

+### Haskell
+#### Persistence
+[Persistence](https://hackage.haskell.org/package/Persistence) - A topological data analysis library motivated by flexibility when it comes to the type of data being analyzed.
+If your data comes with a meaningful binary function into an ordered set, you can use Persistence to analyze your data.
+The library also provides functions for analyzing directed/undirected, weighted/unweighted graphs.
+See the README for resources on learning about topological data anlysis.

 ### Java
 #### JavaPlex